-In October of 2017, the President of the United States announced the Unmanned Aircraft Systems Integration Pilot Program.
-This program called upon state, local and tribal government agencies to partner with private industry to develop and test methods to advance the operation of UAS in the National Airspace System (NAS).
+In October 2017, the President of the United States announced the Unmanned Aircraft Systems (UAS) Integration Pilot Program.
+This program called upon state, local, and tribal government agencies to partner with private industry to develop and test methods to advance the operation of UAS in the National Airspace System (NAS).
 Specific focus within the program would be on developing UAS capability for flight over people, flight beyond visual line of sight, night operations, and any other complex operation that would currently require special permission through the FAA’s waiver process.

 Over 150 applications were submitted for consideration in the FAA’s program.
 On May 9, 2018, the FAA announced ten applicants for inclusion into the program, including the Memphis-Shelby County Airport Authority (MSCAA), which TDOT has partnered with.
 MSCAA has assembled a strong team of partners from within the UAS and aviation industries from throughout Tennessee and the mid-south region.
 TDOT looks forward to working with and supporting MSCAA for the duration of the three-year program.

 A complete overview of the UAS Intergration Pilot Program, including a list of all 10 program participants, can be found on the FAA Integration Pilot Program website.